 For old-school coastal charm and some of the best seafood in the UK, there are some fantastic honeymoon destinations in Cornwall, just a few miles further along the coast.
 What better time to discover an altogether wilder, more windswept corner of Britain?
 Never mind the TV dramas, little beats exploring the backdrop to series such as Poldark in person!

 Padstow is notable for its presence as much as Cornish traditions, very much leading the way with regional cuisine.
 Perhaps the best time of all to go is outside of peak season when you’ll find lower prices, fewer queues, and plenty of peace and quiet; spring and autumn are both excellent times to book and ideal for budget-conscious couples who decide to get married a little earlier or later in the calendar.
 For the wild child, there are also some wonderful surf beaches nearby too.

 St Ives, Cornwall

-With a fascinating maze of cobbled streets, independent shops and galleries, St Ives is as cultured as it is cute.
+With a fascinating maze of cobbled streets, independent shops, and galleries, St Ives is as cultured as it is cute.
 Is it any surprise that the town has a magnetic attraction for artists and romantics?
-It’s a small, quirky and heavily pedestrianised hub that fits a heck of a lot into a limited space and the labyrinth of lanes and curiosities are very much part of the charm.
-There are stacks of great little pubs, shops and eateries, while bohemian tastes will love the Tate St Ives Gallery (set to reopen in Spring 2017) and Barbara Hepworth Museum and Sculpture Garden.
+It’s a small, quirky and heavily pedestrianized hub that fits a heck of a lot into a limited space and the labyrinth of lanes and curiosities are very much part of the charm.
+There are stacks of great little pubs, shops, and eateries, while bohemian tastes will love the Tate St Ives Gallery (set to reopen in Spring 2017) and Barbara Hepworth Museum and Sculpture Garden.

 Ideal for: Art & culture lovers.